 Dholes are classed as endangered.
 They are very social and live in large clans which occasionally split into small packs to hunt.

-- Coat and Colour: A short, thick, and dense coat of red.
+- Coat and colour: Short, thick, and dense coat of red

 Caravan hounds are exceptionally loyal.
 They are also known as Mudhol, Maratha, and Pashmi hounds.
 They are mostly available in Karnataka, Maharashtra, and some parts of Andhra Pradesh.